 Dearness Allowance (DA) - Meaning, Types, DA Calculation & Taxes

-The full form of DA is Dearness Allowance.
+The DA full form is Dearness Allowance.
 It is a type of allowance provided by the government to employees and pensioners.
 It prevents them from the impacts of inflation by providing a cost-of-living adjustment.

 The calculation of the dearness allowance is based on the percentage of basic salary.
 It can be different for the employees according to their basic pay.
 DA is a part of their salary, hence it is completely taxable.